LED lighting control

 Lighting control - two key elements

-LED lighting control is primarily based on two groups of devices: controllers and amplifiers.
+LED lighting control is based primarily on two groups of devices: controllers and amplifiers.

 What modes do LED controllers support?